tlobnow/Cryptosporidium-BSc/README.md

 Now this is just info for the storage of my Samples.
 Should I ever need more positive or negative Samples, I can simply look into the amount of DNA
 I extracted from individual Samples and can re-dilute from the stock.
 This comes in handy when testing primers in PCRs.

+ILWE_DNA_Content_ng.microliter == amount of DNA extracted [ng/µL]

+ILWE_used_up == TRUE, if all tissue was used for extraction (FALSE, if tissue is still stored at -80) BUT this data is currently only available for 2019 samples